Overview of Submissions Received

 The Climate Change Authority reviewed the National Greenhouse and Energy Reporting legislation in 2018.
 This legislation underpins:

 the mandatory reporting by companies of emissions and energy data to the Australian Government; and

 the safeguard mechanism, which places emissions limits on large emitters.

 We published a consultation paper on 31 July 2018.

-We received 40 submissions on our consultation paper and have met with over 100 individuals from more than 80 organisations so far.
+We received 40 submissions on our consultation paper and met with over 100 individuals from more than 80 organisations.
 We thank those who have taken the time to share their expertise and knowledge with us.

 companies across a range of sectors that have obligations under the reporting scheme and safeguard,